HL7/phd/input/intro-notes/StructureDefinition-SimpleAlerting-notes.md

 ## Alert Operational State
 The IEEE 11073 Alert Operational State attribute uses an ASN1-BITs field to indicate whether the alerts on a given limit (upper or lower) are on or off.
 When `SET`, the alerts are off.
 This is a state-type measurement, and when this attribute is present, both the set and cleared states are reported.
 The MDC code of the attribute is `MDC_ATTR_AL_OP_STAT`.

 The `alertOperationalState` element indicates the current operational state of the alerting system.
-It is represented as a `valueCodeableConcept` with codes from the `SimpleAlertOperationalStates` CodeSystem.
+It is represented as a `valueCodeableConcept` with codes from the `SimpleAlertOperationalStates` ValueSet.
 Examples of operational states include:
 - **`On`**: The alerting system is active and monitoring the parameter.
 - **`LowLimitOff`**: The lower limit monitoring is disabled.
 - **`HighLimitOff`**: The upper limit monitoring is disabled.